spicelang/spice/media/specs/generics.md

 ```

 ## Functionality
-While running the analyzer, Spice will check which concrete manifestations generic functions or structs are being used elsewhere within the code base.
+While running the analyzer, Spice will check which concrete manifestations generic functions or structs are being used elsewhere
+within the code base.
 It will generate IR for exactly those manifestations.

+### Detailed technical description
+After a call to `substantiate()`, the optional arguments are substantiated, but the generic types are not.
+When `match()` is called,
+it also checks if the call matches to a generic function.
+If yes, the generic function is duplicated in the function registry, the
+duplicate gets the concrete types by the `match()` method and the new function gets returned to the caller of `match()`.
+At the end
+of the analyzer run, all functions that are not fully substantiated (optional types as well as generic types) get removed from the
+symbol table.